thiagocapuano/waves-documentation/en/waves-full-node/options-for-getting-actual-blockchain.md

 {% prettylink link="../waves-full-node/options-for-getting-actual-blockchain/import-from-the-blockchain.md" %} Import From Blockchain {% endprettylink %}

 If the node is on a fork with a height more than 2000 blocks, it should choose an option for getting the actual blockchain.
-This can be achieved by updating the node version and reimport the blockchain.
+This can be achieved by updating the node version and reimporting the blockchain.

 > [!DANGER]
 > If your node is on a fork and you want to update it, please do not export/import your own blockchain but download the recent exported blockchains from the provided links below(the file blockchain_last.tar) otherwise your node will stay on the fork.